dobots/aimtools/README.md

 15. `cd aim-modules`
 17. Create your own module (lets call it Cusum): `aimcreate-pkg CusumModule` (note the convention to end with 'Module')
 18. `cd CusumModule`
-18. Optionally: remove old template files: `rm -i aim/*.*-e`
+18. Optionally for Mac OS X: remove old template files: `rm -i aim/*.*-e`
 19. Add Node.JS as a build target: `echo "SET(BUILD_NODEJS on)" >> aim/local.cmake`
-20. Create the Gyp information package (used to link with Node). `touch binding.gyp`.
-Open the file and use listing below (modify to your packagename)
-21. Create a default implementation: `touch inc/CusumModuleNode.cc`.
-Fill with below default listing.
+20. Modify `binding.gyp` to your dependencies and compiler flags.
+23. Modify `inc/CusumModuleNode.cc` to your needs.
+Probably won't need any modifications.
+23. Modify `package.json` for Node.JS dependencies and module description
 21. In the `CusumModule` directory, do make: `make`.
 Note: you will see an fatal error for "'node.h. file not found".
 This is no problem.
 22. Install gyp to link with node: `npm install -g node-gyp`
-23. Setup package with node: `node-gyp configure`
-24. Build node package: `node-gyp build`
+23. Install all dependencies and build sources with `npm install`

 ### Create NPM package
 TODO